ibm-cloud-docs/hpc-ibm-spectrumlsf/create-ldapp-user.md

 # Creating an LDAP user
 {: #create-ldap-user}

 If you do not have an existing LDAP server, the deployment process creates a new LDAP server through which the user can access the {{site.data.keyword.spectrum_full_notm}} cluster to manage the remaining user creation.
-Create an LDAP user for your {{site.data.keyword.spectrum_full_notm}} LDAP server.
+Create an LDAP user for your {{site.data.keyword.spectrum_full}} LDAP server.

 Use this LDAP server to run the LSF commands and submit the LSF jobs with existing authentication credentials, reducing the need to remember multiple login credentials.